zakwarren/nightsawayforms/docs/userGuide.md

 ###Menu

-The menu is only generated if say "y" when nightsawayforms asks if you will be providing catering.
+The menu is only generated if you say "y" when nightsawayforms asks if you will be providing catering.
 Otherwise it assumes you are relying on an alternate provision, such as if the site provides meals.